azatsarynnyy/docs/ext.md

 ### Testing changes
 Rebuilding Che IDE with your changes in the plugin's code isn't so fast.
 But you can use GWT Super DevMode to quick test your changes.
 To load Che IDE in Super DevMode you need to launch GWT Code Server.

-Go to the root folder of the plugin (`che-plugin-menu`) and execute the command `mvn gwt:codeserver -pl :assembly-ide-war -am`.
+Go to the root folder of the plugin project (`che-plugin-menu`) and execute the command:

+`mvn gwt:codeserver -pl :assembly-ide-war -am`

 Once the CodeServer is run you'll see a message in a terminal:

 `[INFO] The code server is ready at http://127.0.0.1:9876/`

-Now you can recompile Che IDE with your chages applyed by `Assistant -> GWT Super DevMode: recompile` action.
+Now you can recompile Che IDE with your chages applyed by clicking `Assistant -> GWT Super DevMode: recompile` menu item.

 ### Debugging
-You can debug your plugin using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) when Che IDE is launched in a Super DevMode.
+You can debug Java code of your plugin using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) when Che IDE is launched in a Super DevMode.

 ## Including a plugin to Che IDE
 1. Clone Che sources: `git clone git@github.com:eclipse/che.git`